alienspirit7/L25_HomeWork/README.md

 **Key Improvements:**
 - ✅ Each file has a single responsibility
-- ✅ All files under 300 lines (easier to understand)
+- ✅ Majority of files under 150 lines (easier to understand)
 - ✅ Uses SDK for configuration, logging, utilities
 - ✅ Clean imports and dependencies
 - ✅ Easier to test individual modules